lee-ngo/dataset-ice-fire/README.md

 If a webpage opens that says 'Jupyter' at the top, you're ready to more forward!

-*At this point, you can open up your own Jupyter Notebook or, if you must, use this pre-populated one below.*
+*At this point, you can open up your own Jupyter Notebook or, if you must, use this pre-populated one [here](https://github.com/lee-ngo/dataset-ice-fire/blob/master/basic_python_data_science_ice_fire.ipynb).*

 *Why are we using Python instead of R or some other language?*
 Ah, this old debate.
 Although others have a stronger opinion than I do on the matter, I've just happened to learn most of my data science via Python and discovered a great community around it.
 Generally, I code in JavaScript or Python, and anyone will tell you that *it doesn't really matter* what you code in as long as you know how to code.